rajtilakjee/cheatsheets/README.md

 # Cheatsheets

 An open-source collection of cheatsheets for various resources for developers.
+You can view the individual cheatsheets by opening their respective files in this repo.
+However, a better way to utilize them is by opening them using Google Colab or Binder by clicking the respective button below their listing in this [Read me](README.md).

 - Numpy Cheatsheet